acoyfellow/UserDO/README.md

 # UserDO

-A simple, secure, and ergonomic Durable Object for user authentication and management on Cloudflare Workers.
+A simple, secure, and ergonomic Durable Object for user authentication, management, and per-user key-value (KV) storage on Cloudflare Workers.

 - 🔐 Password hashing (PBKDF2, WebCrypto)
 - 🪪 JWT-based authentication (Cloudflare-native)
 - 🏷️ Email as the Durable Object ID
 - 🛠️ Direct method calls (no fetch, no HTTP routing)
 - 🧩 Easy migration, password change, and reset
+- 🗄️ Secure per-user KV store for arbitrary data

+## What is this for?

+- User authentication and management in Cloudflare Workers, PartyKit, or any platform supporting Durable Objects.
+- No HTTP routing or fetch required—just call methods directly on your DO instance.
+- Secure, scalable, and easy to integrate with any backend.

 ## Install
 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/acoyfellow/userdo)